 The minute I heard the word shot ... (no, rewind, that wasn't singular, it was PLURAL, and where? in my BUTTOCKS??????)
 I began to reel.
 Really?
 You're going to do that now??
 "No," he explained, he "wouldn't be doing that, but his assistant would."
 Oh joy.
 I promise I didn't begin hyper-ventilating, but it wouldn't have been out of the question.

 You see, I have a life-long fear of shots.
-No, let's clarify that.
+No, let me clarify that.
 I have a life-long fear of shots and medical situations.
-I often preface my visits with doctors so they will understand where I am coming from and so they will know to anticipate my insane wimpiness!
+I often begin my visits with doctors with an explanation of the root of my fears so they will understand where I am coming from and so they will know to anticipate my insane squeamishness!
 At my first gynecological exam in DeKalb, the doctor actually looked at me and said, "And what doctor do you plan on using when you decide to have children???" (indicating that it wouldn't be him).

 So, is it a miracle that I endured the two shots to my buttocks yesterday?
 No!
 They weren't even as bad as my mind anticipated.
-The miracle story is the story which explains why I agonize so much over shots.
-It explains why I have always been led to believe that there is some grand purpose in my still being here.
-It is why I grow disillusioned when my life doesn't seem to be fulfilling any kind of grandiose vision.
+The miracle story of the title of this blog post is the one that explains why I agonize so much over shots.
+It explains why I've always believed in some grand purpose to my existence and why I grow disillusioned when my life doesn't seem to be fulfilling any kind of grandiose vision.
 And I have carried this story since the age of three.

 Given the urgency of the situation, my parents hadn't had any time to make alternate arrangements, so my mother left my father with us and headed off to the church to perform the start of the Sunday morning service.
 My dad intended to stay until my mother returned and then he would head off to preach the sermon and end the service.

-As my father had told the story, he was praying for me.
-He was struggling to understand what was going on.
-He was gripped with love for me and was asking the Lord's protection and intervention.
+As my father tells the story, he was praying for me.
+Struggling to understand what was going on and gripped with love for me, he pleaded with the Lord for His protection and intervention.
 Suddenly, the machine alarms sounded and workers began to flood the room.
 I had stopped breathing.
 He could tell that things were seriously wrong.
 It was as if I had died and they were trying to resuscitate me.
 They removed the cover over my cot.
 They held a knife over my ankle and began to cut into the vein (I later learned this was necessary because they can't cut into the wrist veins in such a small body).
 I believe they were planning to inject something to attempt to re-start my breathing.

 My father explains that during these moments of prayer over me, the focus of his prayer shifted.
 He realized that I was a gift from God and that He could not ask for my life but only for the grace to accept whatever God willed.
 In that very moment, I sat up and asked the doctors what they were doing.
 One minute I was on death's door and the next, I was asking for an explanation.